xzodia1000/anizod/README.md

 # anizod

 An angular app that can be used to browse anime and its related information with the help of [Anilist API](https://github.com/AniList/ApiV2-GraphQL-Docs).
-GraphQL is used to retrieve the anime entires.
+GraphQL is used to retrieve the anime entries.

 The site can be accessed [here](https://xzodia1000.github.io/anizod/#/).